-- Lk (for k > 0) is decision-theoretically rational, with an accurate model of the game; it departs from equilibrium only in deriving its beliefs from an oversimplified model of others' responses. - Lk (for k > 0) respects k-rationalizability (Bernheim 1984 ECMA), hence in two-person games its decisions survive k rounds of iterated elimination of strictly dominated strategies. - Thus Lk mimics equilibrium decisions in k-dominance-solvable games, but may deviate systematically in more complex games. - A level-k model (with zero weight on LO) can be viewed as a heterogeneity-tolerant refinement of k-rationalizability. - But unlike k-rationalizability, a level-k model makes precise predictions, given the population level frequencies: not only that deviations from equilibrium will sometimes occur, but also which settings evoke them and which forms they are likely to take.
+- Lk (for k > 0) is decision-theoretically rational, with an accurate model of the game; it departs from equilibrium only in deriving its beliefs from an oversimplified model of others' responses. - Lk (for k > 0) respects k-rationalizability (Bernheim 1984 ECMA), hence in two-person games its decisions survive k rounds of iterated elimination of strictly dominated strategies. - Thus Lk mimics equilibrium decisions in k-dominance-solvable games, but may deviate systematically in more complex games. - A level-k model (with zero weight on L0) can be viewed as a heterogeneity-tolerant refinement of k-rationalizability. - But unlike k-rationalizability, a level-k model makes precise predictions, given the population level frequencies: not only that deviations from equilibrium will sometimes occur, but also which settings evoke them and which forms they are likely to take.

-• Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions).
+• Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions); thus they can clarify the role of the equilibrium assumption.

-- Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions). - A level-k analysis can identify settings where equilibrium-based conclusions are robust to likely deviations from equilibrium.
+- Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions); thus they can clarify the role of the equilibrium assumption. - A level-k analysis can identify settings where conclusions based on equilibrium are robust to likely deviations from equilibrium.

-- Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions). - A level-k analysis can identify settings where equilibrium-based conclusions are robust to likely deviations from equilibrium. - A level-k analysis can identify settings in which mechanisms that yield superior outcomes in equilibrium are worse in practice than others whose performance is less sensitive to deviations: an evidence-disciplined approach to robustness.
+- Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions); thus they can clarify the role of the equilibrium assumption. - A level-k analysis can identify settings where conclusions based on equilibrium are robust to likely deviations from equilibrium. - A level-k analysis could identify settings in which mechanisms that yield superior outcomes in equilibrium are worse in practice than others whose performance is less sensitive to deviations: an evidence-disciplined approach to robustness.

-- Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions). - A level-k analysis can identify settings where equilibrium-based conclusions are robust to likely deviations from equilibrium. - A level-k analysis can identify settings in which mechanisms that yield superior outcomes in equilibrium are worse in practice than others whose performance is less sensitive to deviations: an evidence-disciplined approach to robustness. - A level-k analysis may reduce optimal mechanisms' sensitivity to distributional and other details that real mechanisms seldom depend on, as advocated by Robert Wilson (1987) and others.
+- Level-k models share the generality and much of the tractability of equilibrium models (contrast k-rationalizability's set-valued predictions or quantal response equilibrium's noisy predictions); thus they can clarify the role of the equilibrium assumption. - A level-k analysis can identify settings where conclusions based on equilibrium are robust to likely deviations from equilibrium. - A level-k analysis could identify settings in which mechanisms that yield superior outcomes in equilibrium are worse in practice than others whose performance is less sensitive to deviations: an evidence-disciplined approach to robustness. - A level-k analysis might reduce optimal mechanisms' sensitivity to distributional and other details that real mechanisms seldom depend on, as advocated by Robert Wilson (1987) and others.